 "Each person should die in the way that feels right to them."

-When someone died, RD would say: "They have completed their work in this life."
+When someone dies, RD would say: "They have completed their work in this life."

 Eckhart Tolle: